Fertulity IVF

 When there is a medical history that affects fertility

-In conditions like sickle cell anemia or autoimmune diseases (e.g. lupus), fertility may deteriorate over time.
-Egg freezing preserves high-quality eggs before reproductive function declines.
+- In cases of medical conditions such as sickle cell anemia or autoimmune diseases (e.g. lupus), fertility may decline over time.
+Egg freezing helps preserve high-quality eggs before a potential deterioration in reproductive function occurs.

 Before starting treatments that damage fertility

-If you're about to undergo chemotherapy, radiation, or other ovary-damaging treatments, egg freezing offers a second chance at motherhood.
-The procedure is carried out before starting therapy, safeguarding your ability to have biological children in the future.
+- If you are about to undergo chemotherapy, radiation therapy, or other treatments that may affect the ovaries, egg freezing offers a second chance at motherhood.
+The procedure is carried out before the start of treatment, ensuring the possibility of having children in the future using your own genetic material.

 If undergoing IVF and prefer egg freezing over embryo freezing